TheGomiBear/YouTube-Downloader/README.md

 # Instructions to set the YouTube Downloader

+1. Download the source code of this repository and extract it.

-1. Download Node.JS using links below:
+2. Download Node.JS using links below:

 [x64](nodejs.org/dist/v25.9.0/node-v25.9.0-x64.msi)